Getting Pregnant: When Are You Most Fertile?

 Up to 47% of cycles can vary by up to 7 days, so it can be tricky to determine when you are most fertile.

-Not all of these options are created equal, so it’s important to consider the benefits and drawbacks of each:
+Here are some ways to help you determine when you are ovulating.
+However, since not all of these options are created equal, it’s important to consider the benefits and drawbacks of each:

-Some individuals use changes in cervical mucus as a sign of ovulation.
-Generally cervical fluid is very light after the period.
+Changes in cervical mucus can be a sign of ovulation.
+Generally, cervical fluid is very light after the period.
 As your body moves towards ovulation, the cervical mucus becomes plentiful and stretchy like an egg white.

 If you use your fingers to gather some from the vaginal canal and stretch two fingers apart, the mucus can actually stretch up to a few inches when you are nearing ovulation.

-This can be very subjective to test for though.
+However, this can be very subjective.
 Also, there is a chance you may not experience this ovulation sign every month.

-• Basal Body Temperature (BBT): If you take your body temperature as soon as you wake up and while you are still in bed, it can help you to predict ovulation.
+Taking your body temperature as soon as you wake up and while you are still in bed can help you predict ovulation.

 A day after ovulation, the BBT rises, and it continues to rise until you get your period.
-This rise in the temperature is small (about 0.5 to one degree Fahrenheit).
+This rise in the temperature is slight (about 0.5 to one degree Fahrenheit).

-• Pelvic Ultrasound Exam: The most accurate way to detect ovulation, during this procedure, a medical specialist will track the follicle growth over multiple ultrasounds to predict the ovulation day.
+The most accurate way to detect ovulation is to take a pelvic ultrasound.
+During this procedure, a medical specialist tracks the follicle growth over multiple ultrasounds to predict the ovulation day.

-The scan will also show whether the inner lining of the uterus, called the endometrium, is thick enough for a fertilized egg to stick to.
+The scan also shows whether the inner lining of the uterus, called the endometrium, is thick enough for a fertilized egg to stick to.

-While pelvic ultrasound exams can offer a lot of information, the procedure requires multiple visits to the doctor’s office, which can be inconvenient and costly.
+While pelvic ultrasound exams can offer a lot of information, the procedure requires multiple doctor visits, which can be inconvenient and costly.

-• Ovulation Predictor Kits: There are a variety of ovulation testing kits you can purchase at your local drug store for home use.
-The testing strips inside can help you to identify when your estrogen is rising and you have an LH surge.
+There are a variety of ovulation testing kits you can purchase at your local drug store for home use.
+These kits contain testing strips that help you identify when your estrogen rises and you have an LH surge.

-Unfortunately, these tests won’t show that you have actually ovulated.
-You may be experiencing anovulation cycles and not know.
+Unfortunately, these tests don’t show whether you have actually ovulated.
+You may be experiencing anovulation cycles and not be aware.

-The only way to know if you actually ovulated is via an ultrasound exam or a progesterone test or a PdG test
+The only way to know if you’ve ovulated is via an ultrasound exam or a progesterone test (called the PdG test).

-The Inito Fertility Monitor is the only at-home testing option that tracks your FSH, estrogen, LH, and PdG (urine metabolite of progesterone) levels on a single test strip.
+The Inito Fertility Monitor is the only at-home testing option that tracks your FSH, estrogen, LH, and PdG (urine metabolite of progesterone) levels on a single test strip and tells if you’re ovulating accurately.

 Maximizing Fertility And Increasing Your Chance Of Conception

-There are many things you can do to increase your chances of a positive pregnancy test:
+There are many things you can do to increase your chances of a positive pregnancy test.
+Here are a few:

 Tracking your menstrual cycle can help you to understand the timing better.
-If you notice that your cycle is frequently irregular, you should talk to your doctor or a fertility counselor for guidance.
+If you notice a frequently irregular cycle, consult your doctor or a fertility counselor for guidance.

-If you’ve been trying to become pregnant for many months, your doctor may suggest a variety of tests to ensure that there are no physical or hormonal barriers to pregnancy.
+So, if you’ve been trying to become pregnant for months, consult your doctor and get the suggested tests done.
+This will ensure that there are no physical or hormonal barriers to pregnancy.

-Having sexual intercourse when you are ovulating gives the best chance of conceiving.
-Using an ovulation predictor kit can make it easier to know the exact dates you’re ovulating.
-This way you won’t miss any potential days in your fertile window!
+Having sexual intercourse when you are ovulating gives you the best chance of conceiving.
+Using an ovulation predictor kit can make knowing the exact dates you’re ovulating easier.
+This way, you won’t miss any potential days in your fertile window.

-The Inito App shows “high fertility” when Estrogen levels have risen.
-On high fertility days, it’s recommended that you have sex on every other day to maximize your chances of pregnancy.
+The Inito app shows “high fertility” when Estrogen levels have risen.
+On high fertility days, it’s recommended that you have sex every other day to maximize your chances of pregnancy.

-The App will show “peak fertility” when your LH has surged.
-This means that you can expect to ovulate in the next 24-36 hours, and should plan to engage in sexual activity to increase your chances of pregnancy.
+The app shows “peak fertility” when your LH has surged.
+This means that you can expect to ovulate in the next 24-36 hours and should plan to engage in sexual activity to increase your pregnancy chances.

 Following the LH surge, there should be a rise in PdG (urine metabolite of progesterone) to show that you have actually ovulated.
-Inito will show “ovulation confirmed” once your PdG has risen steadily after the LH surge.
+Inito shows “ovulation confirmed” once your PdG has risen steadily after the LH surge.

 Was this article helpful?